 We cannot represent individual consumers when filing lawsuits nor can the office file a lawsuit whose only purpose is to recover money or property for an individual.
-In these instances, the consumer should seek legal advice from a private attorney, legal aid society or other organization.
+In these instances, the consumer should seek legal advice from a private attorney, legal aid society, or other organizations.

-Beware products that claim to treat or cure COVID-19
+Beware of products that claim to treat or cure COVID-19

 There are no products scientifically proven to cure or treat COVID-19 currently available.
 There are also currently no home COVID-19 tests.

 The Federal Trade Commission (FTC) and U.S. Food and Drug Administration (FDA) have sent dozens of warning letters to companies that have made scientifically unsupported or deceptive claims that their products treat or cure COVID-19.
 Click here to view the companies that have received letters.

 Please also beware of fake COVID-19 testing sites.
 The best way to know if a testing site is legitimate is to go somewhere you've been referred to by your doctor, the Indiana State Department of Health or your local health department.
 File a consumer complaint with our office if you spot a fake COVID-19 testing site.